jessicalumian/mothur-commands/README.md

 set.dir(input=../path/goes/here)
 set.dir(output=../path/goes/here)
 ```

+## Get rid of errors from sequencing or PCR

 Make input file that has read information.
 This makes stability.files file, which makes a table with three columns: sample_ID R1 R2
 ```shell